tundish/pity_of_thieves/pot/odric/14_introduction.rst

 His place is the |PLAYER_SPOT|.
 Where he sleeps, and when sleep leaves him, where he must work.

 .. property:: DRAMA.prompt Type 'help'.
 Or 'again' to read once more.
-.. property:: DRAMA.state 1
+.. property:: LOCAL.state 1

 Listen
 ------

 .. condition:: PLAYER.state pot.world.Spot.woodshed
-.. condition:: DRAMA.state 1
+.. condition:: LOCAL.state 1

 {0}